markus-seidl/go-certdist/README.md

 ### Server

 The server is responsible for serving certificates to authorized clients.
+Clients are identified by their age public keys.

 **Example `server.yml`:**